 - Torness (AGR - 1250 MW)

-Apart from Eggborough power station, which, after the acquisition by EDF Energy, became an independent company in April 2010, all of the above power stations are still operational under the EDF Energy name.
-These power stations compose a majority part of the EDF Energy generation business.
-The only other two power stations that they have under their name are ‘Cottam and West Burton A’ and ‘West Burton B CCGT’.
+Apart from Eggborough power station, which in April 2010 became an independent company, all of the above are still operational under the EDF name and make up a majority of the EDF Energy generation business.

-EDF Energy are, however, in the process of expanding their nuclear efforts by building two new nuclear power plants at Hinkley Point and Sizewell.
+EDF Energy is also in the process of expanding its nuclear efforts by building two new nuclear power plants: Hinkley Point C and Sizewell C.

 Previous career opportunities with British Energy can still be found across the industry, particularly in nuclear power.
 Since EDF’s acquisition of British Energy, the demand for energy has risen in line with economic developments, advancements in technology, and increasing business and consumer consumption fueling growth to meet demand.

 Government funding has frequently been secured in previous years to ensure the creation, development and update of nuclear sites across the country.
 This enables the industry to continue to meet the growing demand for energy consumption and power economic growth.

 This consistent demand for readily available energy to power homes and businesses across the UK also drives a growing demand for skilled workers to fulfil diverse, challenging and competitive opportunities.

 A career in the energy sector provides dynamism and growth across a wealth of diverse technical disciplines.
 In addition to technical, civil, structural and mechanical engineers, professional persons with competencies in the following are also greatly sought after: